risingwavelabs/risingwave-docs/docs/guides/ingest-from-citus-cdc.md

 Citus database is an extension to PostgreSQL that transforms PostgreSQL into a distributed database.
 For more details, see [Citus data](https://www.citusdata.com).

-:::note Beta Feature
+:::info Public Preview
-Ingesting CDC data from Citus database is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 ## Set up Citus